cherose-sem/UFO_Compilation/Blog/README.md

 ### V. Outlook Discussion

+We implemented Grafana and Prompetheus for our LSD project, to fullfill the Service-Level Agreement(SLA) that was made between the developers and the operators for the Hackernews project in LSD.
+The agreement contains following:
+* Uptime of 95%
+* Data loss of 20%
+* Load time of landing page should be within 3 seconds.

-We implemented Grafana and Prompetheus for our LSD project, and it was a occurence of system breakdown, and we used the monitoring to trace the error.
+We experienced an occurence of system breakdown after deploying our project, and we used the monitoring to trace the error.
 Here's a short brief and reflection on what we learned from the event.

 ##### _System Performance Issue Tracking Experience — our system hits the ground badly_